 ZyNOS is ZyXEL's proprietary Network Operating System.
-It is the platform on all Prestige routers that delivers network services and applications.
+It is the platform on all ZyXEL routers that delivers network services and applications.
 It is designed in a modular fashion so it is easy for developers to add new features.
 New ZyNOS software upgrades can be easily downloaded from our FTP sites and public Web download site as they become available.

-How do I access the embeded web configurator?
+How do I access the embedded web configurator?

-The Web configurator a user friendly configuration interface via user's web browser, which can be access by typing in the LAN IP address of the Prestige in users web browser.
-To access the Prestige's web configurator via web browser, the configuration PC must be in the same IP segment of Prestige and Prestige must be reachable to the configuration station.
-(By default the Prestige LAN IP is 192.168.1.1)
+The Web configurator, a user friendly configuration interface via user's web browser, which can be access by typing in the LAN IP address of the The ZyXEL Device in user's web browser.
+To access the ZyXEL Device's web configurator via web browser, the configuration PC must be in the same IP segment of The ZyXEL Device and The ZyXEL Device must be reachable to the configuration.
+(By default the The ZyXEL Device LAN IP is 192.168.1.1)